Frank Soskice: Background and education

-Caught in the Winter Palace during the October Revolution, Soskice fled to Britain as the Kerensykites were ousted and the Bolsheviks came to power.
-He became a British citizen in 1924.
-He was married to Frank Soskice's mother Juliet Catherine Emma Hueffer, who was the daughter of Catherine Madox Brown and Francis Hueffer, and so granddaughter of artist Ford Madox Brown, niece of Lucy Madox Brown (her mother's older half-sister) and her husband William Michael Rossetti, sister of Ford Madox Ford and Oliver Madox Hueffer and cousin of Olivia Rossetti Agresti.
+Soskice was born in Geneva on 23 July 1902.
+His father was the exiled Jewish-Russian revolutionary journalist David Soskice; his mother Juliet Hueffner was the daughter of Catherine Madox Brown and Francis Hueffer, and so granddaughter of artist Ford Madox Brown, niece of Dante Gabriel Rossetti and sister of Ford Madox Ford.

 Soskice was educated at the Froebel Demonstration School, St Paul's School, London, and Balliol College, Oxford.
-He studied law and was called to the bar at the Inner Temple in 1926.
+He studied law and was called to the Bar at the Inner Temple in 1926.
 He served in the British Army with the Oxfordshire and Buckinghamshire Light Infantry during World War II.

-He served first in east Africa and then, as political welfare executive, in Cairo.
-Later he worked with the Special Operations Executive in London.
+He served first in East Africa and then in the Political Warfare Executive in Cairo.
+Later he worked with the Special Operations Executive, SOE, in London.

 His son, David Soskice, is an economist.